saltyorg/docs/docs/reference/accounts.md

   zerossl: no
 ```

-`dns:proxied` - Controls whether Cloudflare records should be "proxied" or "DNS only".
+`proxied` - Controls whether Cloudflare records should be "proxied" or "DNS only".

 Default is `no`.

-`dns:ipv6`: Enable/disable ipv6 configuration.
+`ipv6`: Enable/disable ipv6 configuration.

 Default is `no`.

-`dns:zerossl`: Controls whether zerossl is used.
+`zerossl`: Controls whether zerossl is used.

 Default is `no`.